Renaissance School of Humanities

 • complete meaningful community service at both the local and international levels

-• serve as student ambassadors to other ISSN schools throughout the country and state
+• serve as student ambassadors to other ISSN schools

 • participate in various ethnic and cultural opportunities throughout Northeast Ohio